 A mathematical development of statistics with emphasis on continuous random variables.
-Prerequisite: Math 17-535.
+Prerequisite: MATH 17-535.
 (S, even years)

-537 Design of Experiments (2 hours)
+537 Design of Experiments (3 hours)

-A course covering many of the statistical designs and techniques widely used in research and applications.
-Prerequisite: Math 17-635.
-(Alt. years)
+A course covering many of the statistical designs and techniques widely used in research and applications, involving ANOVA.
+Prerequisite: MATH 17-316 or 635.
+(S, odd years)